ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 REST API configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-One configuration option of note is the **REST API**, which determines whether or not the Test Bed's :ref:`REST API <api>` will be enabled.
+One configuration option of note is the **REST API**, which determines whether or not the Test Bed's :ref:`REST API <api>` will be enabled
+and how it will be used.

 .. figure:: ../screenshots/system_configuration_rest_api.png
   :align: center

-Besides enabling or disabling the REST API, this section also allows you to manage the Test Bed's **Master API key**.
+When the REST API is enabled, this section will display the Test Bed's **Master API key** and enable its management.
 This is used for
 authorisation purposes in certain REST operations that require Test Bed administrator privileges, such as :ref:`creating a new community <community_testbed_communities__create>`.

 Regarding the value of the Master API key, this is randomly assigned to the Test Bed upon initial startup, thus ensuring that two instances will